-If you use the Finder and want to navigate it faster and execute folder options at the touch of a button, then this is extensively possible.
+If you have the Finder uses and wants to navigate faster and execute folder options at the push of a button, then this is extensively possible.

-If you have to search for something, use the key combination cmd-F. You can search for and find words, phrases and paragraphs in programs for word processing (TextEdit, Pages, Word, etc.) as well as in the browser (Safari, Firefox, Chrome, etc.) and similar apps.
+If you need to search for something, use the key combination cmd-F. In programs for word processing (TextEdit, Pages, Word, etc.) as well as in the Browser (Safari, Firefox, Chrome, etc.) and similar apps you can use this to search or find words, phrases and paragraphs.
 In the Finder, a new Finder search window opens with cmd-F.

-One step too much in Photoshop or Affinity Photo, closing a tab in Safari too quickly, or accidentally deleting a paragraph in Pages - if you want to undo that, press cmd-Z. Actions can also be undone with ⌘Z in the Finder and in various other apps.
+One step too many in Photoshop or Affinity Photo, closing a tab too quickly in Safari, or accidentally in a paragraph Pages deleted - if you want to undo this, press cmd-Z. You can also use ⌘Z to undo actions in the Finder and various other apps.

 In Safari, Firefox, Chrome, Opera and Co. you can now open a new tab for displaying additional websites with just one click in the tab overview.
 You can also do this without a mouse and trackpad via shortcut: cmd-T. To reopen a closed tab, you can either use the undo trick from above or cmd-shift-T.

 If you want to search the whole system for documents, software, settings, drives and media, then you need Spotlight.
-You don't have to click / tap on the magnifying glass in the menu bar, just use the key combination cmd-spacebar.
+You don't have to click / tap on the magnifying glass in the menu bar, but simply use the key combination cmd-spacebar.
 The Spotlight Shortcut can be used from anywhere.

-Do you want to switch between different open apps and not minimize, maximize and click around on the dock?
-Then use a key combination to switch apps: cmd-tab (⌘⇥).
-As in Windows, a visual list of the open programs appears under macOS.
-Hold down cmd and use the tabulator to move the selection to the app you want.
-So, if that's not the best keyboard shortcut for productivity ...
+Want to switch between different open apps without minimizing, maximizing, and clicking around on the dock?
+Then use a keyboard shortcut to switch apps: cmd-tab (⌘⇥).
+As with Windows, a visual list of the open programs appears under macOS.
+Hold cmd and use the tab to move the selection to the one you want App.
+Now, if that's not the best keyboard shortcut for productivity...